amiehannah/morse-code-translator/README.md

 ## User Story:

-As a [description of user],
-I want [functionality]
-So that [benefit]

-Given… the account has money
-When… the customer requests that cash is sent from one to another Then… the account is debited with money specified

-//ORIGINAL TEXT

-- The user needs to be able to input a value
+- As a user of this translator, I want to be able to translate content from one language to another, so that I am able to communicate effectively.
+- Given that the user clicks on the translate button and there is _English_ content typed into the input box, the input values should be translated to the _Morse Code_ equivalent and displayed back to the user in the output box.
-- On clicking the translate button, the input is translated to morse and displayed## on the page
+- Given that the user clicks on the translate button and there is _Morse Code_ content typed into the input box, the input values should be translated to the _English_ equivalent and displayed back to the user in the output box.
-- Reset button allows user to clear the display and reuse the translator.
-- Additionally if user adds Morse code, translator should be able to translate this to the English equivalent
+- Given that the user clicks on the reset button, this output display should reset and clear, ready to be used again.

 ## Functionality: